PCMDI/pcmdi_metrics/docs/api.rst

 API Reference
 =============

-API Functions for Developpers
+API Functions for Developers
 -----------------------------

 .. currentmodule:: pcmdi_metrics

-Below is a list of some API functions that are fully available in `pcmdi_metrics (> v3.6)` for developpers.
+Below is a list of API functions available in `pcmdi_metrics (> v3.6)` for developers.

 Land-sea mask